ArgonDesign/gumpifier/README.md

 ### Set the http server going (built on Ubuntu)

-See information in repo/uWSGI/README.md for help on building uWSGI.
+See information in repo/uWSGI/README.md for help on building uWSGI for a different system.

 1. In a different console window: `cd` into the repo and activate the venv
 2. `cd uWSGI`
-3. `./uwsgi --http --ini config.ini`
+3. `./uwsgi --http --ini config.ini`.
+You can configure the port from which the website is served be changing 'config.ini'.

 ## Files and directory listing